CONSULTATIVE EXAMS – WHAT ARE THEY?

 IF THE SSA IS PAYING THE DOCTOR, WON’T THE DOCTOR BE ON THE SSA’S SIDE?

-Many people question whether doctors who are paid by the SSA, can provide an objective exam.
+Many people question whether doctors who are paid by the SSA can provide an objective exam.
 Overall, most doctors provide a fair examination.
 Especially if you bring your medical records to the exam.
 The physical or mental examiner should review your records to see your doctor’s diagnosis.
-Bring your medical records and explain how your symptoms keep your from working.
+Bring your medical records and explain how your symptoms keep you from working.
 Show the doctor your physical limitations.
-If you have mental limitations, explain how they keep your from working and affect you in your daily activities.
+If you have mental limitations, explain how they keep you from working and affect you in your daily activities.

-Finally, if the SSA schedules you for a consultative exam and you don’t know what to do, call our office.
+Finally, if the SSA schedules you for a consultative exam and you don’t know what to do, call our firm at Cannon Disability Law office.
 Contact us using this website or call us today.
 We can help you make the most out of this opportunity to be examined by a doctor.